-We note that as the NaHCO3 is in excess over C_o at Z_b , the pH is relatively insensitive to β .
-For example, the pH is predicted to be 9.2 and 9.4 with β values of 6.4 and 4.4 respectively. t{opt} is calculated as 6.0 and 7.5 hours for β values of 6.4 and 4.4 respectively.
-Our method is thus tolerant of small errors in the weighing of the acid.
+We note that, as the NaHCO3 is in excess over C_o at Z_b , the pH is relatively insensitive to β .
+For example, the pH is predicted to be 9.2 and 9.4 with β values of 6.4 and 4.4, respectively. t{opt} is calculated as 6.0 and 7.5 h for β values of 6.4 and 4.4, and 4.4, respectively.
+Our method is thus tolerant of small errors in the weight of the acid.

-Although the best pH gradient for the determination of the analyte pK_a value is obtained at t{opt} , acceptable pH gradients are attained \pm 2 hours (\pm 30 %) either side of t{opt} .
+Although the best pH gradient for the determination of the analyte pK_a value is obtained at t{opt} , acceptable pH gradients are attained ± 2 h ($\pm 30\%$) on either side of t{opt} .
 Minimal variation of the fitted analyte pK_a values is observed within this time interval.
-This observation is common to all the acid/analyte combinations studied in this work (Section 8, Supporting Information).
-A significant window of time therefore exists when the sample may be analysed, as permitted by spectrometer availability.
+This observation is common to all the acid/analyte combinations studied in this work (Section S8).
+A significant window of time therefore exists when the sample may be analyzed, as permitted by spectrometer availability.
 This flexibility allows the method to be implemented through an automated sample changer.
 Samples were prepared simultaneously and left in a sample rack at ambient lab temperature for the gradients to develop.
-The samples were then analysed within the time window.
-Accurate pK_a values were obtained with all samples (Section 9, Supporting Information).
+The samples were then analyzed